 Most of our homes have an electrical supply.
 All electrical installations require inspection and testing at periodic intervals as they will deteriorate with age, use, accidental damage and any additions or alternations by non-competent persons.
-As your landlord we have a legal responsibility to carry out an electrical inspections every five years.
+As your landlord, we have a legal responsibility to carry out an electrical inspection every five years.

 This is a summary of what we will check during our inspection: